hubbl-ai/glasseye/glasseye/docs/custom/implement.md

 ## Implementing custom charts

-Behind the scenes, glasseye implements a very lightweight (TypeScript) API that each chart type must implement.
+Behind the scenes, doodl implements a very lightweight (TypeScript) API that each chart type must implement.
 The function that implements this API has a signature similar to this: